Free Film Commission service

 Western Norway Film Commission (covering the western part of Norway)

-Northern Norway Film Commission (covering the north part of Norway)
+Northern Norway Film Commission (covering the northern part of Norway)

 Midgard Film Commission (covering the middle part of Norway)